antonvikstrom/1-building-secure-home-cyber-lab/readme.md

 <img width="188" height="197" alt="active-directory-ou-architectureScreenshot 2026-06-28 at 17 19 18" src="https://github.com/user-attachments/assets/dd7f97f7-c9e2-4064-87a1-1d8ac9d3c5a3" />

 I configured a Windows Jump Box at 10.1.1.50 but left it unjoined from the domain.
-This ensures Domain Admin passwords are never saved in its memory where an attacker's tool could find them.
+Keeping this workstation out of the domain means that sensitive Domain Admin passwords are never saved in its local memory, which protects them from being stolen if the machine ever gets hacked.
 I used remote management tools and a custom script to securely manage AD from this unjoined workstation, using the DC's console only for Group Policy edits.

 <img width="1274" height="204" alt="admanager-showcase" src="https://github.com/user-attachments/assets/e7b8349c-d235-4e6f-a8d6-c5c6da360a15" />